kjh4845/OTT_Server/README.md

 ```

 Volumes mount the host `media/`, `web/thumbnails/`, and `data/` directories into the container, ensuring media, cached thumbnails, and the SQLite database persist across restarts.

+## QUIC / HTTP/3 edge

+An optional Caddy front door is included as the `quic-edge` service in `docker-compose.yml`.
+It listens on `8443` (TCP+UDP), terminates TLS with an internal CA, speaks HTTP/3/QUIC to clients, and reverse-proxies all traffic to the C server on port `3000`.

+- Start both services: `docker compose up -d ott quic-edge`
+- Health check: `curl -k https://localhost:8443/healthz`
+- QUIC test: `curl --http3 -k https://localhost:8443/api/videos`
+- Browser: visit `https://localhost:8443` and accept the self-signed cert (HTTP/3 is used automatically when supported).

 ## API overview